OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 If you are a beginner you will inspire other beginners and learn in a supportive environment 🙂

-To help you get started you can find more info and resources in our [wiki](https://github.com/OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/wiki).
+To help you get started you can find more info and resources in our [wiki](https://github.com/OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/wiki), where you will find a road map and pages exploring each of the possible topics.

 ***
 ## CO2RE and the importance of GGR